-The Luxury Travel Holdings Group is committed to ensuring that high standards are maintained throughout our supply chain; to ensure that we are not engaged or complicit in exploitation of people whether through forced labour, servitude, child labour or trafficking.
+The Luxury Travel Holdings Group is committed to ensuring that high standards are maintained throughout our supply chain; to ensure that we are not engaged or complicit in exploitation of people whether through forced labor, servitude, child labor or trafficking.

 Due Diligence Processes and Risk Assessment

-Our compliance with the standards set out in the Modern Slavery Act 2015 will be the responsibility of the Product Team, led by the Global Product Director.
+Our compliance with the standards set out in the Modern Slavery Act 2015 is the responsibility of the Product Team, led by the Global Sales and Product director.

 To address the risks of our unwittingly being involved in Modern Slavery or trafficking, we have agreed to apply the following policies to maximize transparency in our supply chain: